 - Specialty campaign structures with branding and communications considerations

-Prior to embarking on a career in fund raising, Chris was a litigation attorney with Capriano, Lichtman and Flach, 80 Wall Street, New York.
-Licensed in New York, Pennsylvania, Massachusetts and Washington DC, Chris litigated in the five boroughs of New York, arguing appeals and trying cases to verdict in state and federal courts.
-During this time he represented many non-profit organizations including the Archdiocese of New York and many of its agencies.
+Before embarking on a career in fund raising, Chris was a litigation attorney with Capriano, Lichtman and Flach, 80 Wall Street, New York.
+Licensed in New York, Pennsylvania, Massachusetts, and Washington DC, Chris litigated in the five boroughs of New York, arguing appeals and trying cases to verdict in state and federal courts.
+During this time, he represented many non-profit organizations including the Archdiocese of New York and many of its agencies.